a113ssa/smart-agriculture-research-papers/README.md

-# Smart Agriculture Research papers collection
+# Smart Farming Research papers collection

 ### 🚜🌿 [A vision-based road detection system for the navigation of an agricultural autonomous tractor ](https://www.researchgate.net/publication/375221274_A_vision-based_road_detection_system_for_the_navigation_of_an_agricultural_autonomous_tractor)
 **Authors**: Sristi Saha, Tsuyoshi Morita, Noboru Noguchi <br/>